Email Sequence skill

 Full Deliverability Checklist

-• SPF record configured and valid (check: mxtoolbox.com/spf.aspx)
+• SPF record configured, single record, under 10 DNS lookups (check: mxtoolbox.com/spf.aspx)

 • Return-Path/envelope sender aligned with From domain